-If you have ever lived in a different culture, you know that by studying other cultures, begin to understand yourself better: Why do you do things the way you do?
+By studying other cultures, begin to understand yourself better: Why do you do things the way you do?
 Why do people here in the U.S. finance houses or cars?
 Yes, you have the convenience of having things “right here, right now”, but in the end you pay much more money with the interest rates.
 In my country, it is really not very common to apply for loans.
 If you don’t have the money, don’t spend it.
 Who knows what tomorrow brings?
 Contrasting allows us to grasp a better understanding of how we do things and perhaps why.
 Recently, I interviewed a couple of Latinos for a class assignment and asked them, what makes you different from others in the US?
 One of the responses struck me in the head.

-· Uy The habit of getting late My coach had the stereotype that Latinos only drink Red Gatorade and always arrive late.
-And I think its true.
-My friend admits with a smile.
+· ”Uy The habit of getting late My coach had the stereotype that Latinos drink only Red Gatorade and always arrive late.
+And I think it’s true,” my friend admitted with a smile.

 You can read more about this topic if you check out Philip Zimbardo‘s The Time Paradox or watch his video here: http://www.youtube.com/watch?v=A3oIiH7BLmg